judaro13/jruby_mahout/README.md

 The closer the score is to zero—the better.

 ## Advanced
-I am working on a series of articles on how to utilize JRuby Mahout in the real world projects.
+vasinov has an article on how to utilize JRuby Mahout in the real world projects.
 This is the first one in the series:
 - [Machine Learning with Ruby, Part One](http://www.vasinov.com/blog/machine-learning-with-ruby-part-one)

 ## Development Plans